 Video of the Day

 Torn cartilage in the ribs is usually very painful.
 Sharp pain typically occurs immediately at the site of the tear.
 Ongoing pain may persist for weeks to months, depending on the severity of the injury.
 Your doctor may recommend an over-the-counter or prescription pain reliever to reduce your discomfort.
-In some cases, doctors inject anti-inflammatory and pain-relieving medications directly into the injured area.
+In some cases, your doctor may inject anti-inflammatory and pain-relieving medications directly into the injured area.
 For the first few days after the injury, applying a cold pack for 15 minutes every 3 to 4 hours may help reduce the pain.
 After 72 hours, heat may be applied for 15 to 20 minutes every few hours to promote healing by increasing blood flow in the affected area.

-The diaphragm -- the main muscle used for breathing -- attaches to your lower ribs.
+Your diaphragm -- the main muscle used for breathing -- attaches to your lower ribs.
 As a result, simple movements such as breathing, coughing or sneezing may provoke or increase pain caused by a rib cartilage tear.
 Other everyday movements that involve twisting or expansion of your rib cage may also cause pain.
 Holding a pillow against your chest may make these movements less painful.
-Your doctor may advise you to see a physical therapist, who can instruct you how to move and gradually return to normal activity without aggravating your symptoms.
+Your doctor may advise you to see a physical therapist, who can instruct you how to move and gradually return to normal activity without aggravating your pain.

-Bruising is likely in the affected area if a rib cartilage tear occurred due to a forceful blow to your chest.
-Swelling is also common at the site of the injury.
-You may notice clicking, popping or grinding at the site of the tear, especially when you take a deep breath.
+Bruising is likely in the affected area when a rib cartilage tear is caused by a forceful blow to your chest.
+Localized swelling would also be common in this situation.
+You may notice clicking, popping or grinding at the site of your rib cartilage tear, especially when you take a deep breath.
 Your breathing may be slightly more shallow than normal as you instinctively try to minimize your pain by avoiding deep breathing.

 Injuries to your rib cage can be serious, so it's important to see a doctor if you sustain any rib-related injury.
 Multiple ribs can be involved, which may jeopardize your ability to breathe.
-You also need to be examined to make sure your internal organs have not been injured.
+You also need to be examined to make sure your internal chest organs have not been injured.
 Additionally, heart disease can cause chest pain similar to that associated with a rib cartilage tear.
-Seek emergency medical care if you experience difficulty breathing or chest pain that is not associated with an injury -- especially if accompanied by sweating, nausea, dizziness, or arm or jaw pain.
+Seek emergency medical care if you experience difficulty breathing or chest pain that is not associated with an injury -- especially if accompanied by sweating, nausea, dizziness, arm pain or jaw pain.